hezion15272/alx-system_engineering-devops/0x02-shell_redirections/README.md

 file 16-whatsnext display lines containing the pattern "root" and  lines after them in the file file 17-hidethisword display all the lines in the file that do not contain the pattern bin

+file 18-letteronly display all lines of the file starting with a letter